Chapter 21

 "thanks to me, Quintus Fabius Maximus, you have regained Tarentum",

-Fabius, on hearing me, "certainly," he said laughing, "for if you had not
+Fabius, on hearing me, "certainly," he said laughing, "for if you had

 lost the city, I had never regained it."